 Health Complaints Commissioner

 Our office at 86 Collins Street in Hobart is closed to members of the public.

 We continue to work remotely and ask that you contact us via email or by phone on 1800 001 170.
 You will be asked to leave a message and we will call you back.

 More information about making a complaint or contacting staff can be found on our websites:

 TTC has temporarily suspend its calendar courses, at this stage until 30 June 2020.
 More information is available on the TTC website.

+The Oatlands Service Centre will reopen from Tuesday, 9 June 2020.
 The nearest alternative service centres are Campbell Town and Bridgewater.
 Please check the shop listings for centre availability and opening hours.
-For more information call the Government Contact Centre on 1300 13 55 13
+For more information call the Government Contact Centre on 1300 13 55 13.